alicenguyen/cogs101a/notes/lecture-2.md

 	5. Quantitative approaches to measurement:
 		- Detection and magnitude estimation

-#### I. Perception as an active process:
+#### 1. Perception as an active process:
 	1. Environmental stimulus
+		* distal stimulus
 	2. Light is reflected and transformed
 	3. Receptor processes
 	4. Neural procressing
 	5. Perception
 	6. Recognition
 	7. Action